open-telemetry/opentelemetry.io/content/en/docs/getting-started/dev.md

 ---
-title: Application Developer
+title: Dev
 description: >-
+  You develop software.
-  I write code for my organization's apps and services.
-My goal is to get observability for my application by writing code.
-I want to have my dependencies emit telemetry for me automatically, and then use APIs to manually instrument important areas of my code.
+  Your goal is to get observability by writing code.
+  You want to have your dependencies emit telemetry for you automatically.
 spelling: cSpell:ignore otel
 weight: 2
 ---